jasonbayton/11ty/_src/blog/2025/10/device-trust-android-enterprise.md

 Not dissimilar to the Managed Device Dashboard, the SetupActions screen here simply exposes a few pertinent details of enrolment; a mixture again of managed configuration information, and Trust signals.

-- Management provider (not shown) is provided by Trust
+- Management provider is provided by Trust
 - Ownership, Mode are provided by Trust
 - Policy, Group are provided by managed configuration.